 - Peace lily, one of the most beloved indoor plants that clean the air – just make sure it does not get in contact with children and pets;

 - Iris, one of those deadly flowers that look gorgeous but can lead to vomiting, fever, or diarrhea for people and pets.
+Also, in the classic novels, ladies used this deadly flower to poison themselves.

 Until then, make sure to be very careful around these plants, as they are dangerous for both humans and pets.